The Story of Andrew Guthrie Milne

 The book documents a unique body of stereo photographic work created in a small window of time around 1902-1905 by Andrew Guthrie Milne.
 The period when Andrew took his pictures was a time of great change in society.
 The new century was still young just as Queen Victoria’s long reign came to an end and the Edwardian period began.

-In a short period of at most 3 years Andrew Milne took up photography as a serious amateur with a passion and a competitive fever which has left us a wonderful snapshot of the period.
+In a short period of at most 3 years Andrew Milne took up photography with his Stereo Victo camera as a serious amateur with a passion and a competitive fever which has left us a wonderful snapshot of the period.
 As a railwayman Andrew had access to the railway network across Scotland and took his stereo camera across Scotland from Ayr to Thurso.

 As a part of the research of Andrew’s work I visited almost every location where Andrew setup his camera.
 I learnt first hand insights into his story and recorded the changes that the last century has brought.
 Interestingly there has been change at many, but not all of the locations.